 In most counties, the court will schedule a hearing to determine whether the probation or parole detainer should be lifted.
 At the time of the hearing, I can present mitigating evidence and legal argument in favor of your release on bail pending the resolution of the probation or parole violation hearing.

-The probation of violation hearing is also called a Gagnon II Hearing.
-The prosecutor must prove by a preponderance of the evidence that the offender violated the conditions of their probation.
 The preponderance of evidence standard is a low burden of proof.
 It only requires that the prosecutor prove that it is more likely than not that the offender violated their probation.

-Probation Court Hearing
+Probation Violation Hearing

-In most VOP hearings, the district attorney will allege that the probationer has violated the probation rules or has committed a new crime.
-At the probation violation hearing, a Common Pleas court judge decides whether the commonwealth has met its burden of proof that the probationer has violated probation.
+At the probation violation hearing, a Common Pleas court judge decides whether the prosecutor has met its burden of proof by a preponderance of the evidence that the probationer has violated probation.

 If the prosecutor satisfies this burden, the judge will decide whether to revoke the Defendant’s probation.
 Finally, the court will determine the punishment for the probation violation.
-Importantly, the Defendant has the right to the assistance of a lawyer and the right to present evidence to rebut the district attorney’s allegations.

 How to Beat a Probation Violation